hanishkvc/prgs-sdr-kspecanal/README.rst

 is a alias for

-        kspecanal.py scan startFreq 30e6 endFreq 1.5e9
+        kspecanal.py scan startFreq 30e6 endFreq 1.5e9 fftSize 64 pltCompress raw

-i.e this triggers a quick scan from 30e6 to 1.5e9
+i.e this triggers a quick scan from 30e6 to 1.5e9 with a small fftSize of 64, while parallely ensuring that the fft results are plotted without losing resolution (i.e pltCompress raw).
+So if the user where to zoom in to the plot, they can see the scan results with sufficient detail.

 FMScan
 --------